xcalvinsz/tauntspeed/README.md

 sm_tauntspeed_enabled - [1/0] - Enables/Disables Taunt Speed Modifier
 sm_tauntspeed_flag - Enable taunt speed on players with the given flag [0 - OFF, 1 - PUBLIC, FLAG (https://wiki.alliedmods.net/Adding_Admins_(SourceMod)#Levels)]
-sm_tauntspeed_speed - The speed of taunt if player has the flag given in sm_tauntspeed_flag
+sm_tauntspeed_speed - The speed of taunt if player has the flag given in sm_tauntspeed_flag sm_tauntspeed_attack - Allow taunt attack timing to be changed with the taunt speed sm_tauntspeed_voice - Allow voice pitch to be changed with taunt speed
 ```

 ## Commands